-Fics I'm most proud of: Updates to Through A Glass Darkly may be sparse, but it's reached epic proportions over the last nearly six years and will always be my baby.
+Fics I'm most proud of: Updates to Through A Glass Darkly may be sparse, but its universe has grown enormously and will always be my baby.
 I'm very pleased with how the risks I took turned out in Lash and Fantastic Beasts and Where to Find Them, as well as in Infected, which toys with codependence and self-harm in Lily and Severus's friendship.
 My more recently written Capp & Capp LLP, or How Fast Scribonia Wove has a creative premise I'm really pleased with by turning the canonical inconsistencies between Sims 2 Veronaville and Sims 3 Monte Vista into a magical realism AU.
 Finally, better go and get your armor has probably the most coherent and cohesive plot out of anything I've done over the last few years and characterizes Minerva through the lens of a complicated ex-lovers relationship with Astronomy professor Septima Vector.

-Coming soon(ish) (maybe): Definitely on the books are decently frequent updates to Bellatrix's Wedding, indecently infrequent updates to Through A Glass Darkly (which I swear to god I WILL finish), and another Sims one-shot for my beloved Wendy Brune starring the Pleasant twins, who duke out their differences on the local political stage after they abruptly find themselves in Sunset Valley following the enigmatic "system upgrade" that rewinds the clock from Sims 2 to Sims 3 and overhauls gameplay and autonomy options in the process.
+Coming soon(ish) (maybe): Definitely on the books are updates to Bellatrix's Wedding, The Adventures of Lucy Weasley, Girl Wizard, and Through A Glass Darkly (which I swear to god I WILL finish), as well as another Sims one-shot for my beloved Wendy Brune starring the Pleasant twins, who duke out their differences on the local political stage after they abruptly find themselves in Sunset Valley following the enigmatic "system upgrade" that rewinds the clock from Sims 2 to Sims 3 and overhauls gameplay and autonomy options in the process.
 Less likely to be continued--but still on my mind--is the currently one chapter long WIP The Kingdom Dance, my AU attempt to fix everything I hate about Frozen (and I REALLY REALLY REALLY hate Frozen) that picks up immediately after the events of canon Tangled and stars Rapunzel instead of Kristoff as Anna's traveling companion in her quest to track down Elsa.
-At the top of my "if only I had time but grad school" list is a second stab at a Marauder-era epic multichapter, this one set in the group's fourth or fifth year and featuring much more controversial and much less fanon-compliant themes than were on my mind when I started writing Darkly as a sixteen-year-old.

 |Community:||The Reviews Lounge, Too Events|